patrick-hurley/littleboot/README.md

 # littleboot
 Boostrap 3 stripped back to a basic SCSS grid.

-Includes breakpoint helper mixin and gulp file.
+Includes breakpoint helper mixins and a gulp file.